florinen/scripts/nc_backup/README.md

 ```

 ## Notes:
-If the script fails will automaticaly roll back.
-I the case that is not happening troubleshoot and if you want to manualy trigger rollback change the var value of 'NC_TARGET_VER' to anything, comment out all the lines in between "STARTING the UPGRADE" and  "Rolling back if upgrade fails" and run the script again.
+If the script fails will automaticaly rollback.
+In the case that is not happening troubleshoot and if you want to manualy trigger rollback, change the variable value of 'NC_TARGET_VER' to anything, comment out all the lines in between "STARTING the UPGRADE" and  "Rolling back if upgrade fails" and run the script again.
-This should revert back to previous version on Nextcloud.
+This should revert back to previous version of Nextcloud.